When you learn Turkish, mastering Turkish verb conjugation is one of the most important things you can do.

 Verbs are the engine that drive a sentence and using them properly can help you communicate just about anything.

-If you’re unfamiliar with the term conjugate, it simply means using a verb correctly for the tense and person you are referring to.
-We do this in English all the time.
-Perhaps the simplest example is the verb “to be.”
+If you’re unfamiliar with the term conjugate, it simply means to use the correct form of the verb for the tense and person you are referring to.
+Here's an example with “to be.”

 - I am